tarwn/lessthandot-hugo/blogs/content/posts/2010-07-12-change-data-capture-sql-server-08.md

   1. Logging the before
   2. Logging the after

 But we should really test that.
-We&#8217;ll do that with simply logging the times from client statistics to show a rough estimation of performance between a CDC enabled data change and a non-CDC table enabled data change.
+We'll do that with simply logging the times from client statistics to show a rough estimation of performance between a CDC enabled data change and a non-CDC table enabled data change.

 We already have CDC enabled, so executing the Update statement again, the cost is 29ms on average of 15 executions.